jazzychad/0x10code/README.md

     stop 0x10code

 The default setup is to start the server automatically upon server startup.
 You can change these instructions in the 0x10code.conf file.

+## Run on Heroku

+To run on heroku as a nodejs app, clone this repo, run the following commands locally:

+    npm install -d
+    heroku apps:create --stack cedar <app_name_here>
+    heroku addons:add mongolab:starter # free 240mb mongodb from MongoLab
+    export MONGOLAB_URI=mongodb://localhost/0x10code

+To run the app locally, make sure you have mongodb running and the full heroku toolbelt installed (including foreman):

+    foreman start

+This should start the app on localhost:5000

+To deploy, commit your changes and push to heroku!

+    git push heroku master